Jlh18/hugo_site/JlhHugoSite/content/model.md

 Model Theory Notes
 ==================

-I have made a lot of notes on model theory which I intend to move directly onto this site.
+I have made a lot of notes on model theory which would be more suitable under a web format.
-For now, here is the [github repository](https://github.com/Jlh18/model_theory_notes), where everything is in a huge pdf.
+For now, here is a [github repository](https://github.com/Jlh18/model_theory_notes), where everything is in a huge pdf.